 Denver7 Investigates has learned a Lincoln County sheriff's deputy resigned after admitting he did not call police in the town where Kirsten Lockett was hiding to inform them of the search.

-In July of 2015, Kirsten Russell Lockett told Lincoln County deputy Curt Wineski her estranged husband, Richard (Rick) Lockett, kidnapped and sexually assaulted her.
+In July of 2015, Kirsten Russell Lockett told Lincoln County deputy Curt Wineski her estranged husband, Richard (Rick) Lockett, kidnapped her.
 According to police reports, Rick dropped Kirsten off with his friend and fled town before she reported the assault to the sheriff's office.

 The new questions now surround whether Lincoln County did enough to protect Kirsten Lockett during the manhunt.
 In the days following the murder, Lincoln County officials told Denver7 their agency called Castle Rock police urging them to patrol a specific address.
 Castle Rock police investigated that claim and learned they never received such a call.
 According to a search warrant, filed by Castle Rock police and obtained by Denver7 Investigates, "Deputy Wineski is no longer employed by the Lincoln County Sheriff's Office due to inaccurate statements he made to his supervisors, concerning whether he called the Castle Rock Police Department to inform them of this investigation.
 Deputy Wineski had initially stated that he had specifically warned the Castle Rock Police Department about Rick and that he posed a danger to Kirsten's safety.
 Deputy Wineski later recanted his statement and admitted he had been untruthful with regard to contacting the Castle Rock Police Department."